 Best Time to VisitThroughout the year, except rainy season (July-Aug)

-Your stay will be at the Latoda Eco Lodge, a property synonymous with the smell of wood and the gorgeous valley views.
-Sit peacefully in the lovely balcony, and enjoy your escapade as you turn the pages of that favorite novel of yours.
+Your stay will be at the Latoda By the River, a property synonymous with the smell of wood and the gorgeous valley views.
+Sit peacefully in the lovely balcony, and enjoy your escapade as you turn the pages of that favorite book of yours.

 How to Reach:

 Shoja - 7 kms ; Jalori Pass - 12 kms ; Banjar - 8 kms ; Gushaini - 18 kms ; Mandi - 82 kms ; Manali - 100 kms ; Shimla - 163 kms ; Chandigarh - 268 kms ; Delhi - 497 kms